subutai-io/documentation/user/pages/03.software-components/03.management-console/02.get-to-know/docs.md

   * **Go to Bazaar** - Redirects you to the Bazaar site.

   * **Send Heartbeat** - Manually sends a heartbeat from your peer to Bazaar to verify that your peer is up and running.
 A confirmation message is displayed to notify you of the successful transmission.
-If the peer is down, the status shows ...

   * **Register/Unregister** - Opens the Peer Registration form or unregisters the peer from Bazaar.